adamnoto/jsoning/README.md

 ## Parsing JSON back to Hash

-Basically, the `JSON` library that is part of Ruby Standard Library already support parsing from JSON string to Hash.
+The `JSON` library that is part of Ruby Standard Library already support parsing from JSON string to Hash.
-However, if you feel that you need to assign default value, for example, when value is missing, or when you want to enforce the schema, Ruby's own `JSON` library cannot do that yet.
+However, if you feel that you need to assign default value, for example, when a value is missing, or when you want to enforce the schema, Ruby's own `JSON` library cannot do that yet.
 Jsoning, on the other hand, can.

 The schema must have been defined by using `Jsoning.for` as have been demonstrated earlier.